Asahi Kasei

 There's a version of the Workday admin role that's purely operational.
 Tickets come in.
 You fix things.
 You maintain configurations.
 You keep the system running.
 It's important work, but it's reactive by definition.
 The system dictates your priorities.
 Your calendar is shaped by what breaks.

 There's another version of the role — the one that actually moves the business forward.
 You evaluate new modules.
 You optimize existing workflows.
 You bring proposals to leadership that make the platform more valuable.
-But that version requires something that most admin teams don't have: time to think.
+But that version requires something most admin teams don't have: the bandwidth to validate whether their ideas are feasible before putting them on the table.

 Before Mando